ohosman04/SwingShift/README.md

 ## System Requirements:

-Before using SwingShift, ensure your computer meets the minimum requirements:
+Before using SwingShift, make sure your system meets the following minimum requirements:

-- Operating System: Windows 10, macOS 10.12, or above
+-Operating System: Windows 10, macOS 10.12, or above -Java Development Kit (JDK) 16 or above installed
-- Processor: 1.5 GHz dual-core CPU
+-Processor: 1.5 GHz dual-core CPU
-- RAM: 2 GB
+-RAM: 2 GB
-- Free Disk Space: 50 MB
+-Free Disk Space: 50 MB

 ## How to Convert Files with SwingShift:

-1. Launch SwingShift: Double-click the SwingShift icon on your desktop or find it in your Applications folder.
+1.Launch SwingShift: Open the project in your IDE and locate the main class (e.g., Main.java).
+Run the application by executing the main method.
-2. Select Conversion Type: Choose the desired conversion type from the list of supported formats.
+2.Select Conversion Type: Choose the desired file conversion type from the list of supported formats.
-3. Add Files: Click the "Add Files" button to select the files you want to convert.
+3.Add Files: Click the "Add Files" button to select the files you want to convert.
-4. Destination Folder: A "Download" button will signify the status of a completed conversion, click it to choose the destination folder where the converted files will be saved.
-You can either specify a folder path or use the default destination.
+4.Destination Folder: After the conversion is complete, click the "Download" button to choose the destination folder for the converted files.

 ## Tips for Optimal Results: